lislis/gettingjudgedbyamachine/README.md

 ## Setup

-Run `npm install` or `yarn install` and then start a local webserver.
-Voila!
+Everything is checked in, just start a local webserver.

 ## Why is there /data?